Abbott and Costello Meet Frankenstein: Background and development

-On November 28, 1945, Universal Pictures joined with British entrepreneur J. Arthur Rank, who bought one-fourth interest in the studio.
+On November 28, 1945, Universal Pictures joined with British entrepreneur J. Arthur Rank, who bought a one-fourth interest in the studio.
 In 1946, Universal reported a profit of only $4.6 million.
 They responded by dropping many actors from their contract roster, including Chaney.
 On July 31, 1946, an official merger began.
 The company, now called Universal–International, had only Deanna Durbin, Maria Montez, Bud Abbott and Lou Costello and a few other actors remaining on their payroll.
-Since the February 1941 release of Buck Privates starring Abbott and Costello, the duo were among the powerful stars at Universal.
-By 1945, the duo nearly split up as they were fighting each other and suffered from their own personal issues: Abbott suffered from severe epilepsy and Costello had nearly died of rheumatic heart disease in 1943.
+Since the February 1941 release of Buck Privates starring Abbott and Costello, the duo were among the most powerful stars at Universal.
+By 1945 however, the duo were close to splitting due to in-fighting with each other and personal issues; Abbott suffered from severe epilepsy and Costello had nearly died of rheumatic heart disease in 1943.

 In their first year of operation, the studio nearly went bankrupt.
-In 1948, William Goetz had been in charge of production since Universal merged with International Pictures.
-In the same year, Abbott and Costello's popularity was also waning.
-According to director Charles Barton, who was among the top comedy film directors at Universal between 1945 and 1952, Goetz did not want anything to do with Abbott and Costello after Metro-Goldwyn-Mayer had dropped their option for more films from the team and Camel Cigarettes dropped their radio show in 1947.
+By 1948, William Goetz had been in charge of production since the merger and Abbott and Costello's popularity was waning.
+According to director Charles Barton, who was among the top comedy film directors at Universal between 1945 and 1952, Goetz did not want anything to do with Abbott and Costello after Metro-Goldwyn-Mayer had dropped their option for more films and Camel Cigarettes dropped their radio show in 1947.